Chonluten (T-34) (20mg)

 Components: Peptide complex AC-7, microcrystalline cellulose, raw sugar, milk sugar (lactose), potato starch and twin-80

-Clinical studies have suggested that several peptides (di- and tri- peptides) play a role in slowing aging and increasing life span.
-These peptides are being actively reasearched for their potential to suppress oncogenes (genes that code for abnormal growth and spontaneous and induced tumors).
+Research studies have suggested that several peptides (di- and tri- peptides) may play a role in slowing cell aging.
+These peptides are researched for their potential to suppress oncogenes (genes that code for abnormal growth and spontaneous and induced tumors).
 These tripeptides may also play a role in regulating gene expression, including their role in cellular processes such as apoptosis.
-According to Dr. Khavinson, Chonluten and several other short peptides may bind to DNA and elicit their effects.[3]
+According to Dr. Khavinson, Chonluten and several other short peptides may bind to DNA and elicit their potential.[3]

-Clinical studies have been conducted, showing changes in tissue activity of the lungs and alterations in DNA expression in ways that normalize the mucosal tissue of the bronchi due to the apparent action of Chonluten.[2]
-According to Avolio et al., peptides like Choluten “cooperate as natural inducers of TNF tolerance in monocyte, and act on macrophages as anti-inflammatory molecules during inflammatory and microbial-mediated activity.”
-Chonluten may be effective in treating and preventing bronchial function in acute and chronic respiratory diseases.
-Studies suggest that it may provide protection regardless of infectious or non-infectious etiology and may help maintain the respiratory system in both young and older adults.
+Research studies have explored changes in tissue activity of the lungs and alterations in DNA expression in ways that normalize the mucosal tissue of the bronchi due to the apparent action of Chonluten.[2]
+According to Avolio et al., peptides like Choluten may “cooperate as natural inducers of TNF tolerance in monocyte, and act on macrophages as anti-inflammatory molecules during inflammatory and microbial-mediated activity.”
+Studies suggest that it may provide protection regardless of infectious or non-infectious etiology and may help maintain the respiratory system in laboratory test models.
 Chonluten in the lung appears to function to regulate genes such as the c-Fos, health shock protein gene HSP70, SOD, COX-2, TNF-alpha, and genes in the antioxidant system.
-The c-FOS protein is a potent regulator of cell proliferation, survival, and differentiation.
-This gene is most active in conditions like hypoxia and cellular destruction, and its effects are evident in the thickening of the mucosal wall of the bronchi.
+The c-FOS protein is considered to be a regulator of cell proliferation, survival, and differentiation.
+This gene appears to be most active in conditions like hypoxia and cellular destruction, and its impacts may be seen in the thickening of the mucosal wall of the bronchi.
 The potential for Chonluten to regulate c-FOS activity may improve positive pathophysiological changes in asthma cases and COPD.
-Experimental studies on Chonluten peptide therapy in patients with chronic bronchitis associated with an asthmatic component, appeared to contribute to a reduction in coughing and asthmatic attacks, and decreased the amount of sputum.
-These symptoms indicated an overall reduction in inflammatory and bronchospastic presentations of the disease.
+Experimental studies on Chonluten in test models exhibiting chronic bronchitis associated with an asthmatic component appeared to contribute to a reduction in coughing and asthmatic attacks, and decreased the amount of sputum.
+These symptoms indicated an overall reduction in the inflammatory and bronchospastic presentations of the condition.

 References